bernatferragut/FutureWeb-blog/_posts/05-11-16-VR-Design Process.md

 * SOUND AT THE END SO TIMINGS ARE PERFECT

 ### Building VR design Team
-> Is like buildin a product
+> Is like building a product

 * WHAT is needed:
   * Designers wear different hats